First consideration: no mammal (except humans) feeds on milk after weaning.

 The prevalence between beta-casein protein A1 and A2 varies by cow breed and also by region.
 In the western world, type A1 is widespread, from the subspecies Bos taurus.

-The Asian cows of the subspecies Bos indicus do not produce type A1 beta-casein.
+In contrast, Asian cows of the subspecies Bos indicus do not produce type A1 beta-casein.

 African cows, although they are mainly Bos taurus, still do not produce beta-casein A1.